Contracting in Thailand: A Guide for International Contractors

 This will describe the visa requirements, work options, tax rates and filing, and how to stay compliant inside of Thailand.
-The country has been known to take a fairly strict view on whether expats are allowed to stay long term.
+The country has been known to take a fairly strict view on whether ex-pats are allowed to stay long-term.

 What visas do I need to be a contractor in Thailand?

 The initial 90-day Non-B (non-immigrant) visa must be applied for at a consulate outside of Thailand and is valid for one year once the work permit is approved.
 During the initial 90-day visa validity, the work permit is applied for by the Thai sponsor.
-You can renew within the country and does require address reporting at immigration every 90 days.
+You can renew within the country and do require address reporting at immigration every 90 days.